-Ketogenic diets are nutritional regimens in which carbohydrate intake is drastically reduced and most nutrients are acquired from protein and lipids.
-Ketogenic diets have significant therapeutic effects in certain pathologies and is becoming increasingly popular as a lifestyle intervention for healthy individuals.
+Ketogenic diets are nutritional regimens in which carbohydrate intake is drastically reduced and replaced with high lipid intake.
+Ketogenic diets have significant therapeutic effects in certain disease and is becoming increasingly popular as a lifestyle intervention for healthy individuals.

 While ketogenic diet has significant health benefits, the molecular mechanisms promoting them are unclear.
 We study the effect of ketogenic diet on liver chromatin and transcriptional modules and investigate their contribution to the health benefits of ketogenic diets.

 Iron is an essential mineral to various physiological processes (oxygen transport, host defense etc.).
 Plasma iron levels are tightly regulated by secreted hepatic proteins.
 Both iron overload and iron deficiency have detrimental outcomes.
 Iron overload can lead to cirrhosis, diabetes and hepatocellular carcinoma.
 Iron deficiency may cause immune dysfunction and neurocognitive damage.
 Evidence show that iron levels are regulated by altering hepatic gene transcription.
 However, the scope of transcriptional regulation on iron homeostasis and its importance are largely unknown.
 We adopt an unbiased approach to explore hepatic gene and chromatin regulation as mediators of iron homeostasis maintenance.